cardinsou/SFTP-Collection-station/README.md

 - **Login after hardening**

-  If the machine was hardened with [this](https://github.com/cardinsou/Ubuntu-22.04-hardening) script or if you are using google OTP libpam you need to modify /etc/pam.d/sshd configration file:
+  If the machine was hardened with [this](https://github.com/cardinsou/Ubuntu-22.04-hardening) script or if you are using google OTP libpam you need to modify /etc/pam.d/sshd configuration file:

   Before:
   ```